qor/doc/metas/hidden-readonly.md

 ## Readonly

-Make a filed read-only in the form
+To make a file read-only in a form, use the `Readonly` Meta.

 ```
 product.Meta(&admin.Meta{Name: "Name", Type: "Readonly"})